Subaru-PFS/drp_doc/design/functionalModules.rst

 For each input image, we apply the usual instrument signature removal (ISR) steps up to and not including flat-fielding, and mask cosmic-rays on the basis of their morphology.
-Then we combine the individual exposures, normalizing the pixels within the row of each fiber by the total flux in that fiber row:
+Then we combine the individual images, normalizing the pixels within the row of each fiber by the total flux in that fiber row:

 .. math::